dr-shorthair/bachrach-cox/docs/2023/README.md

 <a id="parly"></a>

-## Simon and Amy spent a week in Parliament in May, supporting our local independent
+## Simon and Amy spent a week in Parliament in May

+supporting our local independent
 ![Parly](/bachrach-cox/assets/2023/Parly.jpg)

 <a id="Lyon-etc"></a>